matahariramadhan/transcriptor-app/testPlan.md

 - **Goal:** Test the complete application flow from the command line, including interaction with real external dependencies (network, `yt-dlp`, Lemonfox API).
 - **Tools:**
+  - **Framework:** `pytest` (for structuring tests, fixtures like `tmp_path`, and test execution).
-  - **Execution:** Python's `subprocess` module.
+  - **Execution:** Python's `subprocess` module (specifically `subprocess.run`) to execute the CLI script (`.venv/bin/python src/main.py ...`).
-  - **Assertion/Verification:** Standard Python assertions, `os.path` checks, file content comparison, exit code checking.
-Consider comparing generated output files against 'golden' reference files stored in `tests/data` for key scenarios.
+  - **Assertion/Verification:** Standard Python assertions, `pathlib.Path` checks for files/directories, file content comparison, exit code checking.
-  - **Framework (Optional):** `pytest` to structure tests and manage environment (e.g., setting API key via env var for the subprocess, cleaning up output).
-- **Scope/Targets (Critical Path / Smoke Tests):**
+- **Scope/Targets (Implemented in `tests/e2e/test_cli_flow.py`):**
-  - Run `python src/main.py <URL>` with a stable, short test URL (e.g., public domain audio on YouTube).
-Verify exit code 0 and creation of default `txt`/`srt` files in `transcripts/`.
+  - Run with single valid URLs (YouTube Short, TikTok) and default options.
+Verify exit code 0 and creation of default `txt`/`srt` files in a temporary directory.
+  - Run with multiple valid URLs.
+Verify successful processing of both, correct output file count, successful exit code, and expected summary log.
-  - Run with `--output-dir`, `--formats`, `--model` options and verify outputs are placed/formatted correctly.
+  - Run with specific options like `--formats srt` and `--keep-audio`.
+Verify correct output files are generated/kept.
   - Run with `--keep-audio` and verify the audio file persists.
-  - Run with multiple valid URLs.
-Verify sequential processing in logs, output files for each, exit code 0, and correct summary log.
   - Run with one valid and one invalid URL.
-Verify successful processing of the valid URL, error logging for the invalid one, continuation of the script, correct summary log, and non-zero exit code.
+Verify successful processing of the valid URL, error logging (stderr) for the invalid one, continuation of the script, correct summary log (stdout/stderr), and non-zero exit code.
-  - Run without `LEMONFOX_API_KEY` set.
-Verify appropriate error message and exit code 1.
+  - Verify successful execution when `LEMONFOX_API_KEY` is loaded from the `.env` file (confirming the 'key not found' error is _not_ shown).
-  - Run with an invalid URL format.
-Verify appropriate error message and non-zero exit code.
+  - Run with an invalid (non-video) URL format.
+Verify appropriate error message (stderr) and non-zero exit code.
 - **Challenges & Considerations:** Dependency on live services, API costs, test flakiness, need for stable test URLs.
+Relies on `.env` file for API key during testing.

 ### 4.4 Manual Functional Testing